cgradwohl/blank-mean-userapp/README.md

 # Tutorial: How to build a backend with node and mongodb.

 In this tutorial we will build a server, design an api. connect to a mongodb, create users and authenticate users, all in the NODE environment.
+Finally we will deploy to Heroku.
 There are a ton of great tutorials about this topic and I hope that this tutorial will be added to that list!

-*** DISCLAIMER: You must have node.js, npm, and mongodb installed and you should be familiar with these technologies before proceeding***
+*** DISCLAIMER: You must have node.js, npm, and mongodb installed and you should be familiar with these technologies before proceeding.
+You should also signup for a free Heroku account and navigate to your heroku dashboard.
+Finally make sure you have HerokuCLI installed***

 To start off we want to create a functional directory structure that will allow us to separate concerns as the app grows in the future.
 There are several ways this can be done, and I am still learning new and better ways to structure